Doodihealz/StockMarket/README.md

 * Check how much is in your account with the `.stockdata` command.
 Has a 5 minute cooldown between uses.
 * Comedic, lore-themed events included for extra fun.
 * Players see ETA announcements on login.
-* Server automatically announces ETA for all tiers on each scheduled event.
+* Server automatically announces ETA for the stockevent.

 ## Installation